sekocoder/sekocoder/README.md

-# Hello there, I’m Siddharth
+# Hello there!
+I am Siddharth
 - (●'◡'●)  I’m interested in android developement
 - (⌐■_■)  I’m currently learning data structures and algorithms
 - (☞ﾟヮﾟ)☞ You can reach me through my [LinkedIn](https://www.linkedin.com/in/siddharth-singh-ab931a200/)